Menu

 Presenters' Bios:

 is a licensed marriage and family therapist, a MN board approved supervisor, and an AAMFT approved supervisor.
-He has provided both group and individual supervision to clinician working toward licensure since 2012.
+He has provided both group and individual supervision to clinicians working toward licensure since 2012.

 Tamara Statz, MA, LMFT, FT specializes in adult mental health focusing on grief and loss, chronic and terminal illness, caregiving, and dementia in her private practice, Vibrant Living, LLC.
 In addition to her clinical work, Tamara is an adjunct instructor at Saint Mary's University in both the Counseling and Marriage and Family Therapy programs.
 Tamara is a board-approved supervisor in Minnesota through BMFT and BBHT.
 She is passionate about equipping the next generation of therapists through education and supportive supervision.
 As a business owner, Tamara knows first-hand the experiences of creating and maintaining documentation, deciding on a fee structure and discussing money with clients and supervisees, as well as how to advertise services offered.
 She is passionate about equipping supervisors to make the most of the experience of providing supervision.